 - Creating financial access: We build collaborative relationships with a wide range of healthcare payers, and work with them to optimize the benefit coverage for all those who are seeking affordable residential treatment or outpatient care.

-- Expanding geographic access: To address the lack of access to care in many areas around the country, Newport is opening new locations in regions where the number of treatment programs and mental healthcare providers fall short of the growing need.
+- Expanding geographic access: To address the lack of access to care in many areas around the country, Newport Academy and Newport Institute are opening new locations in regions where the number of treatment programs and mental healthcare providers fall short of the growing need.

 - Reducing stigma: Our mission and vision focus on reducing the stigma associated with seeking mental healthcare, through educational initiatives, outreach, and collaborative campaigns with national organizations.